AI

 The full stack in one example

 Here’s what happens when a teammate runs /migrate-list Orders in a repo with the full stack wired up.
-All three layers fire:
+Four layers fire:

 The user typed 22 characters.
-Each of the three layers did its job.
-The migration is consistent with the seven previous list-page migrations because the same skill ran them all.
+Each of the four layers did its job.
+The migration is consistent with the seven previous list-page migrations because the same command and skill ran them all.

 Two visibility surfaces:

 /help (or your CLI’s command list).
 Type the slash and the autocompleter shows the catalogue with descriptions from frontmatter.
-This is the discovery surface for teammates who already know skills exist.
+This is the discovery surface for teammates who already know commands exist.
+The descriptions come from the command wrappers in .claude/commands/.

 How skills change over time